-The ITER Library, located on the third floor of the ITER HQ, offers interns a full range of services, including access to a collection of books, standards, popular science and engineering magazines and fusion journals.
-More information about the ITER Library and on-line book access can be found on Buzz (intranet) under "Working at ITER".
+The ITER Digital Library, offers access to a collection of books, standards, popular science and engineering magazines and fusion journals.
+More information about the ITER Digital Library can be found on Buzz (intranet) under "Working at ITER".

 3.5.
 Office Materials